Dartvauder/NgrokManager/README.md

 * To get update, run `./Update.sh`

+## How to use:

+1) Register using this site [Ngrok](https://ngrok.com)
+2) Go to your [dashboard](https://dashboard.ngrok.com/get-started/your-authtoken) and copy your token
+3) Paste your token in `ngrok Token`
+4) Enter the port you need to tunnel and select your protocol
+5) Click `Create Tunnel` button and double-click on the link that appears below
+6) To delete a tunnel, select it below and click `Delete Selected Tunnel` button

+### Optional: You can create one free [domain](https://dashboard.ngrok.com/domains) for your tunnel and enter it.
+For greater security, you can enter your login and password to enter your tunnel.
+You can also choose one of three languages ​​and change the theme

 ## Acknowledgment to developers

 #### Many thanks to these projects because thanks to their applications/libraries, i was able to create my application:

-First of all, I want to thank the developers of [PyCharm](https://www.jetbrains.com/pycharm/) and [GitHub](https://desktop.github.com).
+First of all, I want to thank the developers of [PyCharm](https://www.jetbrains.com/pycharm/), [GitHub](https://desktop.github.com) and [Ngrok](https://ngrok.com).
 With the help of their applications, i was able to create and share my code

 * `pyngrok` - https://github.com/alexdlaird/pyngrok
 * `pyyaml` - https://github.com/yaml/pyyaml/